dendriel/rozsa-network/README.md

 # Connection/Disconnection events flow

-The library tries to ensure that a connection event will be followed by a disconnection event (when remote peer disconnects).
+The library tries to ensure that a connection event will always be followed by a disconnection event (when remote peer disconnects).
 That is, the same address will never be allowed to reconnect while having an active connection.
-The first connection must close (timeout or graceful disconnected) before a new connection for the same address is accepted.
+The first connection must close (timeout or graceful disconnection) before a new connection for the same address is accepted.

-To get along with this behavior when graceful disconnection is not possible, it may be interesting to have a handshake interval larger than a connection timeout interval.
+To get along with this behavior (when graceful disconnection is not possible), it may be interesting to have a handshake interval larger than a connection timeout interval.
 This way, if a connection request happens while another connection from the same peer is still active, the active connection may timeout (and disconnects) before the new connection give up trying to connect.